GabrielBorges105/GabrielBorges105/README.md

 ### 👨‍💻 &nbsp;About Me

 Hi, my name is Jean Gabriel, I have been working as a web developer and PHP programmer for 5 years.
 I am currently majoring in Information Systems at Estácio.
 I developed several systems and sites with PHP, Javascript, HTML5 and CSS, I use the best and most used development tools.
 I discovered the world of programming in 2016 and it was love at first sight, since then it has been my favorite profession and hobby.
-I take advantage of my free time to study and learn more and more so that I can become a better and better professional.
+I spend my free time studying and learning more and more so that I can become a better and better professional.

 ### 🛠 &nbsp;Tech Stack